Reinforcement Learning for Feedback-Enabled Cyber Resilience: Conclusions and Discussions

 \subsection{Reinforcement Learning}

-From the three applications of RL-CRM designs, we have found out several research challenges to address in the future works in this direction.
+From the three applications of RL-CRM designs, we have identified several research challenges to be addressed in the future works in this direction.
 First, it is important to deal with system and performance constraints in the learning process.
 Cyber systems have many system constraints that need to be taken into account explicitly.
-For example, there are certain addresses or functions that are not allowed or undesirable when we configure the moving target defense.
-The performance of the cyber systems can have an impact on the performance of the physical systems that they serve.
+For example, certain addresses or functions that are not allowed or undesirable when configuring the moving target defense.
+The performance of the cyber systems can impact the performance of the physical systems that they serve.
 Hence, the requirement on the physical system performance naturally imposes a constraint on the performance of the cyber systems.
 Hence, the CRM would need to adapt and respond while satisfying these performance constraints.

 A second challenge is to improve the learning speed.
 The goal of CRM is to restore the cyber system after an attack.
-Fast learning would enable speedier and more resilient response to the attack.
-To achieve it, we would need to resort to control-theoretic ideas, such as optimal control \cite{kirk2004optimal} and adaptive control theory \cite{aastrom1983theory}, and leverage recent advances in reinforcement learning, such as transfer learning \cite{torrey2010transfer} and meta-learning \cite{vilalta2002perspective} to speed up the convergence rate or improve the finite-time learning performances.
+Fast learning would enable a speedier and more resilient response to the attack.
+To achieve it, we would need to resort to control-theoretic ideas, such as optimal control \cite{kirk2004optimal} and adaptive control theory \cite{aastrom1983theory}, and leverage recent advances in reinforcement learning to speed up the convergence rate or improve the finite-time learning performances.
 A third challenge is to deal with the nonstationarity of the cyber systems.
 The classical RL algorithms assume that the environment is stationary and ergodic.
 In many cybersecurity applications, the systems are nonstationary.
 The system parameters and attributes change over time.
 For example, the attack surface may grow when the system is connected with other nodes or used by new users.
-There is a need to develop nonstationary RL schemes for cyber systems that can guarantee performance in a finite horizon.
+There is a need to develop nonstationary RL schemes for cyber systems that guarantee performance in a finite horizon.